swetha-kasturi/aws-serverless-ecommerce-cart/README.md

 /remove → remove_from_cart Lambda
 Enable CORS
 Deploy API and note the Invoke URL
+6. Test Using Postman
+Use the deployed API Gateway endpoint.
+Set method to POST or GET.
+In POST requests, use raw JSON body with Content-Type: application/json.

 📬 Test API with Postman
 Use these JSON bodies with POST requests: